-If you are both safety conscious and environmentally conscious you will want to shred private files and then recycle them.
+If you are both safety and environmentally conscious, you will want to shred private files and then recycle them.
+This keeps your information secure while also eliminating waste.
+Unfortunately, however, paper shreds that are placed in the recycling bin at home are not actually recycled.

 Why Can’t Shreds Be Recycled?

 Most recycling centers don’t accept small strips or bits of paper.
-Large-scale recycling facilities use massive screens to dry pulped paper on, and small paper bits don’t stick well and can fall through the screens.
+Large-scale recycling facilities use massive screens to dry pulped paper on.
+Small paper bits don’t stick well and can fall through the screens.

 This creates a difficult conundrum for those who want to keep their private information secure while reducing their impact on the environment, but there is a solution.